StephanieR523/responsiveportfolioredo/README.md

-# Bootstrap-Portfolio
+# Responsive Portfolio w/ Media Queries

 Used bootstrap for buttons, responsiveness, and navbar.
 Along with CSS and HTML.
-A catelog of msot of my work so far during the Rutgers Coding Bootcamp.
+A catelog of most of my work so far during the Rutgers Coding Bootcamp.

 Links below screenshots of websites for: GitHub-Hosted/ Heroku-Deployed apps and GitHub Repository.